gubaruch/Data-mesh-util/README.md

 please save the subscription id  , you will need to use it in step 4 as well .

-here is an example of how the command should look like :
+here is an example of how the command should look like (use the subscription id that was retrieved in the previous step :

-`python 3_grant_data_product_access.py --subscription_id FYbgaTuMXG63RnLsqaWv7m --grant_permissions SELECT —approval_notes approved`
+`python 3_grant_data_product_access.py --subscription_id <your_subscription_id> --grant_permissions SELECT --approval_notes approved`

 once completed , the mesh account provided access to the consumer for the data products.